monix/monix-connect/docs/mongodb.md

 ## Collection Reference

-Before creating the connection, we would need to have a reference to the `Collection` that we want to reach and to use for storing and reading documents.
+Before creating the connection, we would need to have a **reference** to the **collection** that we want to interoperate with and use for storing and reading documents.

-Such collection reference is identified by the _database_ and _collection_ names, and represented in code by the `CollectionRef` _sealed trait_, which is inherited by `CollectionCodecRef` and `CollectionDocRef`.
+Such _reference_ is identified by the _database_ and _collection_ names, and represented in code by the `CollectionRef` _sealed trait_, which is inherited by `CollectionCodecRef` and `CollectionDocRef`.

 ### CollectionCodecRef

-The most practical way of representing documents in _Scala_ code is by defining them as _case class_, in which then they would need to be derived as `CodecProvider`.
-To do so, we could import implicit codec conversions from `import org.mongodb.scala.bson.codecs.Macros._`.
+The most practical way of representing documents in _Scala_ code is by using a _case class_, in which then they would be auto-derived as `CodecProvider` using implicit conversions from `import org.mongodb.scala.bson.codecs.Macros._`.

-For didactic purposes we have defined an `Employee` with a hypothetical `employees` collection that will be used to show how to create a collection reference with our custom _Codec_ that will later be used to create the `MongoConnection`.
+For didactic purposes we have defined a hypothetical `Employee` class with its `employees` _collection_, which that will be used to show how to create a collection reference with our custom _Codec_ that will later be used to create the `MongoConnection`.

 ```scala
 import org.mongodb.scala.bson.codecs.Macros.createCodecProvider